Marker Logo

 this page online

 N, 90° 52.008′ W. Marker is in Vicksburg National Military Park, Mississippi, in Warren County.
-Marker can be reached from Union Avenue.
+It can be reached from Union Avenue.
 Located across from the Cairo Museum.
 Touch for map.
 Marker is in this post office area: Vicksburg MS 39183, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Torpedoed & Sunk (here, next to this marker); U.S.S.
+At least 8 other markers are within walking distance of this marker: Torpedoed & Sunk (here, next to this marker); U.S.S.
 Cairo (a few steps from this marker); The Sinking of Cairo (a few steps from this marker); Capstan - USS Cairo (a few steps from this marker); A Crew of Immigrants (a few steps from this marker); A Ton an Hour - USS Cairo (a few steps from this marker); Pilothouse - USS Cairo (a few steps from this marker); Chimneys - USS Cairo (a few steps from this marker).
 Touch for a list and map of all markers in Vicksburg National Military Park.

 Seven Ironclads in 100 Days Marker at the raised USS <i>Cairo.</i> image.
 Click for full size.

-Photographed By Mark Hilton, October 25, 2017
+Photographed by Mark Hilton, October 25, 2017

 2. Seven Ironclads in 100 Days Marker at the raised USS Cairo.